radiantearth/radiant-mlhub/docs/source/getting_started.rst

 Get Collection
 ++++++++++++++

-If you know the ID of a collection, you can fetch it from the MLHub API using the :meth:`Collection.fetch <radiant_mlhub.models.Collection.fetch>` class
+If you know the ID of a collection, you can fetch it from the Radiant MLHub API using the :meth:`Collection.fetch <radiant_mlhub.models.Collection.fetch>` class
 method:

 .. code-block:: python